-Treatments for early to middle stage called "Cognitive Behavioural Therapies," "Cognitive Rehabilitation," or "Behavioural Therapy" are therapeutic approaches which use a combination of basic behavioural and cognitive training sessions.
-These treatments are being increasingly used in combination with cholinesterase inhibitor medications.
+Now available in some specialized centres are treatments for early to middle stage called "Cognitive Behavioural Therapies," "Cognitive Rehabilitation," or "Behavioural Therapy."
+These therapeutic approaches use a combination of basic behavioural and cognitive training sessions, and are being increasingly used in combination with cholinesterase inhibitor treatments.
+No adverse side-effects have been reported for these behavioural therapeutic approaches.

-Complementary and alternative healthcare covers a broad range of therapies and healing practices.
+Complementary and alternative health care covers a broad range of therapies and healing practices.
 Acupuncture, chiropractic and naturopathy are some of the most familiar forms.

-Some non-pharmacological therapies (such as music therapy, aromatherapy, pet therapy, and massage therapy) may help people with Alzheimer's disease.
+Some non-pharmacological therapies (such as music therapy, aromatherapy, pet therapy, and massage) may help people with Alzheimer's disease.
 However, lack of research prevents us from determining the effectiveness of many alternative treatments.
 The Alzheimer Society is funding projects in these areas to identify beneficial therapies for people with the disease.